-On an extraordinary basis, in view of retaining key figures from the market, specific one-off treatments may also be agreed where there are motivated, documented reasons relating to the retention of personnel (retention bonus).
-Such retention bonuses are paid no earlier than the end of the predetermined period or occurrence of the established event and, while not linked to performance objectives, consist of forms of variable remuneration and are thus are subject to all rules applicable such forms, including those on the limit on the ratio of variable to fixed remuneration and ex ante and ex post correction mechanisms (e.g., in the event of conduct not in keeping with laws, regulations, the articles of association or any codes of ethics or conduct applicable to the Bank).
-Retention bonuses cannot be used to indemnify personnel against a reduction or absence of variable remuneration due to ex ante and ex post correction mechanisms, nor may they lead to a situation in which total variable remuneration is no longer linked to the performance of the individual, the single business unit or the bank and the group to which it belongs.
-Multiple retention bonuses cannot be paid to the same staff member, except in exceptional, appropriately justified cases (i.e., retention bonuses are paid at different times and there are specific reasons for paying each of them).
+The talent retention remuneration strategy may also envisage several retention bonuses with a view to retaining key figures from the market.
+These retention bonuses may be assigned following a specific decision process aimed at verifying the existence of motivated, documented reasons relating to the retention of personnel.
+Such retention bonuses are paid no earlier than the end of the predetermined period or occurrence of the established event.

+Retention bonuses consist of forms of variable remuneration and are thus are subject to all rules applicable such forms, including those on the limit on the ratio of variable to fixed29 remuneration and ex-ante and ex-post correction mechanisms (e.g., in the event of conduct not in keeping with laws, regulations, the articles of association or any codes of ethics or conduct applicable to the Bank).

+In addition, retention bonuses cannot be used to indemnify personnel against a reduction or absence of variable remuneration due to ex-ante and ex-post correction mechanisms, nor may they lead to a situation in which total variable remuneration is no longer linked to the performance of the individual, the single business unit or the bank and the group to which it belongs.

+Except in exceptional, appropriately justified cases, multiple retention bonuses cannot be paid to the same person, unless it can be proved that specific reasons exist to assign retention bonuses in different occasions.

+$^{^{\}rm 29}\,$ In the event of assignment to Key Personnel.

-Other Features of the Remuneration System
+6. Other Features of the Remuneration System30